fbpx Skip to main content

 It’s a good idea to also book you camping sites prior to travel during peak season.
 Also, some campsites will have no or limited food and drink for purchase so plan to bring these with you.
 At the time of writing, I wasn’t aware of any Kumano Kodo walking tours that included camping.

-Kumano Kodo tour Question 5
+Kumano Kodo walking tour Question 5

 (Agent or separately)